KevoxChrist/Questionaire/README.md

 A three question input questionnaire for anyone who inputs an answer.
-Pretty cool beginner program.
+Pretty cool beginner program!